Enhanced Page Layout Editor User Interface Elements | Salesforce

 You can add a Visualforce page to a page layout only if the standard controller on the Visualforce page is set to the object for which you are creating the page layout.
 If you do not have any Visualforce pages with a standard controller set to that object, the Visualforce Pages category does not appear in the palette.

 Mobile-enabled Visualforce pages show up as slightly differently colored elements in the palette than their non-mobile-enabled counterparts.
-Also, hovering your mouse over a Visualforce page element in the palette shows whether the Visualforce page is mobile-enabled.
+Hovering your mouse over a Visualforce page element in the palette shows whether the Visualforce page is mobile-enabled.